Earn College Credit in High School

-There are many ways for students to earn college credit while in high school.
-Most Minnesota high schools have credit-earning opportunities where students earn college credit by taking a college-level course (dual credit) or by taking a college-level exam (exam-based credit).
-These programs are often referred to by their common names, such as PSEO, College in the Schools, College Now, AP, IB, etc. These programs are a great way to experience what it's like to take a college course and can set up students for success once they enroll in college.
+Most Minnesota high schools provide credit-earning opportunities where students earn college credit by taking a college-level course (dual credit) or a college-level exam (exam-based credit).
+These programs are often referred to by their common names, such as PSEO, College in the Schools, College Now, AP, and IB, among others.

 Things to know:

-- Not all programs are available at all high schools.
+- Not all dual credit and exam-based credit programs are available at all high schools.

-- Most programs require a certain academic standing to participate.
-Check with your school counselor to see if you are eligible to participate in these programs.
+Dual credit and exam-based programs often require a minimum grade point average or exam score to participate.
+Check with your school counselor or reach out to one of the primary contacts in the table below from your preferred college or university to see if you are eligible to participate in these programs.

 Dual credit and exam-based credit programs include: